-- Shortfalls in grants of \$1.6 million are reflective of unappropriated grant awards to be carried over to the next fiscal year.
-The shortfall in grants is offset by unappropriated grant funds in expenditure savings. - Remaining cost centers accounted for \$1.2 million in savings; \$.5 million from agencies and the remaining \$.7 million mainly from maintenance, legal costs and highway operations. - □ The Capital Project Fund is used to account for major capital acquisition and construction of County operations.
-At the end of the current fiscal year the Capital Project Fund has a total fund balance of \$71.8 million, all of which is designated for capital related projects.
+- Remaining cost centers accounted for \$1.4 million in savings that resulted from position turnovers, utility savings due to mild winter, and the housing unit that has a delayed opening due to construction delays. - □ The Capital Project Fund is used to account for major capital acquisition and construction of County operations.
+At the end of the current fiscal year the Capital Project Fund has a total fund balance of \$72 million all of which is designated for capital related projects.
 Major funding sources for projects are pay-go-funding, debt proceeds, fees and taxes, and grants.
-Fund balance increased by \$13.8 million for the current fiscal year.
-The change in fund balance is the result of timing differences in projects with funding proceeds and project expenditures. - The County's Community Partnership, Inmate Welfare, Contraband, Agricultural Education, Foreign Trade Zone, Hotel Rental Tax, Gaming, Land Preservation Funds and HEPMPO combined have a fund balance of \$1.9 million.
-The net decrease in fund balance during the current year was \$141,000.
+Fund balance increased by \$.2 million for the current fiscal year.
+The change in fund balance is the result of timing differences in projects with funding proceeds and project expenditures. - □ The County's Community Partnership, Inmate Welfare, Contraband, Agricultural Education, Foreign Trade Zone, Hotel Rental Tax, Gaming, HEPMPO, and Land Preservation Funds combined have a fund balance of \$1.7 million.
+The net decrease in fund balance during the current year was \$.3 million.
 These funds represent monies designated for specific programs and services.